-At its meeting on January 5, 2011, the Board considered a report from the Chief of Police on the Service's 2011 operating budget request.
-The Board deferred approval of the Service's request and referred it to the Board's Budget Sub-Committee for further review.
-It also requested that "the Chief of Police provide a detailed report with a line-by-line breakdown of the portion (2.8%) of the 3.0% recommended increase that is related to contractual obligations and that the report also include the costs associated to cleaning and caretaking services" (Min.
-No. P5/2011 refers).
+- 1. THAT the Board receive the 2011 operating budget requests for the Toronto Police Services Board, the Toronto Police Service and the Toronto Police Service Parking Enforcement Unit and refer them to the Budget Sub-Committee for further review and consultation.
+Both the Budget Sub-Committee and a special public Board meeting are to take place no later than January 11, 2011; and - 2.
+THAT, with regard to the Toronto Police Service 2011 operating budget request, the Chief of Police provide a detailed report with a line-by-line breakdown of the portion (2.8%) of the 3.0% recommended increase that is related to contractual obligations and that the report also include the costs associated to cleaning and caretaking services.